Beginning Your Stay at The Retreat

 - Proximity to an international airport, restaurants, and museums in downtown Baltimore, as well as Washington and Philadelphia

 As an unlocked facility, we respect your independence at The Retreat.
-We give you the freedom to explore our breathtaking 87-acre campus, with access to extensive walking trails, historical sites, and a museum.
+As soon as you are safe and stable in your environment, we give you the freedom to explore our breathtaking 87-acre campus, with access to extensive walking trails, historical sites, and a museum.